Ted Dushinski: Post-football

-He decided to retire after the '77 season for business and family reasons, stating in a 1978 interview with the Saskatoon StarPhoenix that he wanted to "sever my relationships with football with good feelings [...] the game has treated me well and I decided to walk away from it gracefully."
+He decided to retire after the 1977 season for business and family reasons, stating in a 1978 interview with the Saskatoon StarPhoenix that he wanted to "sever my relationships with football with good feelings [...] the game has treated me well and I decided to walk away from it gracefully."

-He was married to singer/songwriter Susan Jacks.
-Ted and Susan have one son named Thad.
+He was married to singer/songwriter Susan Jacks (née Pesklevits).
+Ted and Susan had one son named Thad.
 In 1983, they moved to Nashville, Tennessee and were living in Antioch before Ted's death.

 Honors

 Dushinski was enshrined into the Saskatchewan Roughrider Hall of Fame in 1993.

 Death

 He died of lung cancer in 2005, at the age of 61.